David Jameson (governor): Career

-He served from 1780 to 1781 as lieutenant governor under Thomas Nelson, Jr. (signor of the United States Declaration of Independence) and served as Governor briefly in August 1781 when Nelson took ill, before the ascension of Benjamin Harrison V to the office.
+Jameson served from 1780 to 1781 as lieutenant governor under Thomas Nelson, Jr. (signer of the United States Declaration of Independence) and briefly served as Governor in August 1781 when Nelson took ill, before the ascension of Benjamin Harrison V to the office.

-In 1783, he was again elected to the Virginia State Senate.
+In 1783, Jameson was again elected to the Virginia State Senate.

 Personal life

-Jameson wed Mildred Smith, the marriage produced no children.
+Jameson wed Mildred Smith, the marriage produced no children..